-Yes, shoes can cause ankle pain or worsen ankle injuries if they are not properly fitted, have poor arch support, and do not have proper cushioning.
+Yes, shoes can cause ankle pain or worsen ankle injuries if they are not properly fitted, have poor arch support, and do not have proper cushioning and padding in the heel collar.

 Ankle sprains are one of the most common injuries.
 Ankle pain could be due to a serious injury or underlying disease.
 They occur when you twist your ankle in a way that causes the ligaments to tear.
 If you are suffering from ankle pain that doesn’t seem to be improving with time, it could be due to a problem in your shoes.